 The eXpressive Internet Architecture (XIA) addresses the growing diversity of network use models, the need for trustworthy communication, and the growing set of stakeholders who coordinate their activities to provide Internet services.
 XIA explores the technical challenges in creating a single network that offers built-in support for communication between communicating principals–including hosts, content, and services–while accommodating unknown future entities.
 XIA dictates the application programming interface (API) for communication and the network communication mechanisms and provides intrinsic security in which the authenticity of communication is guaranteed.
 XIA enables mechanisms for establishing trust between the communicating principals, bridging the gap between human and intrinsically secure identifiers.
-This project includes user experiments to evaluate and refine the interface between the network and users, and studies that analyze the relationship between technical design decisions, and economic incentives and public policy.
+This project includes user experiments to evaluate and refine the interface between the network and users, and studies that analyze the relationship between technical design decisions, and economic incentives, and public policy.

 The Internet has been critical for business, government, military, and personal communication.
 Some recent trends in technology and network use have pushed the capabilities required of the Internet beyond what can be provided by the current infrastructure.
 The ChoiceNet project aims to develop a new architectural Internet design that will enable sustainable innovation in the core of the network, using economic principles.
 The idea is to support “choice” as the central aspect of the architecture.
-It encourage alternatives to allow users to choose from a range of services, let users vote with their wallet to reward superior services, and provide the means to stay informed on available alternatives and their performances.
+It encourages alternatives to allow users to choose from a range of services, lets users vote with their wallet to reward superior services, and provides the means to stay informed on available alternatives and their performances.
 Solutions are approached from different directions, reflecting the team’s multidisciplinary expertise in computer networking, network systems, management science, and network economics.

 The FIA program is just one step towards an improved internet of the future.
-“While the ultimate goal is the design and deployment of a network that serves all the needs of society, we realize that these projects are just the beginning of what it would take to create a full scale Future Internet,” says Darleen Fisher, program director for the FIA projects.
+“While the ultimate goal is the design and deployment of a network that serves all the needs of society, we realize that these projects are just the beginning of what it would take to create a full-scale Future Internet,” says Darleen Fisher, program director for the FIA projects.
 “We expect that the knowledge obtained from this research will inform the development of future networks.”

 It’s good to know there are some great minds working on the next iteration of the Internet.
 It’s coming!